LalaIAm/tarot-cline/memory-bank/activeContext.md

 ## Active Decisions & Considerations

 ### Architecture Decisions
-- Implemented Redux slice for journaling with proper state structure and async thunks
-- Designed comprehensive Supabase service for journal and tag management
+- Using Cypress for end-to-end testing with custom commands for auth and data management
-- Created database schema with appropriate relationships and RLS policies
+- Structuring tests by feature area for better organization and focused test runs
 - Using Supabase for authentication and database instead of Clerk
 - Feature-based code organization maintains clear separation of concerns
 - Redux Toolkit async thunks for authentication actions